Historic Dodgertown: Golf Courses

 As far back as 1953-54, Dodger President Walter O’Malley built a makeshift pitch-and-putt golf course around the heart-shaped lake at Dodgertown for Dodger players.
 He took it to another level in 1966 when he dedicated the first public golf course (nine-hole Dodgertown Golf Club) in Vero Beach, Florida.
 O’Malley added a second public golf course in 1971 (18-hole Safari Pines Country Club, later renamed Dodger Pines Country Club), primarily to give all Dodgers a way to relax and enjoy recreation off the field since the two local courses were private and not integrated.

 “Dodgertown is unique,” said Peter O’Malley.
 “Because it was a community within a community, the major and minor league players were housed and dined together, frequently interacting, which brought everyone together at this most important time of the year.
 African American players were excluded from playing on the two existing local golf courses, so my Dad (Walter O’Malley) privately built two golf courses – a nine-hole and an 18-hole – enabling all the players to participate.”

+A Florida Historic Marker was unveiled at the site on November 8, 2025.